Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

 "Apparent polycythaemia" is where your red cell count is normal, but you have a reduced amount of a fluid called plasma in your blood, making it thicker.

 The condition is often caused by being overweight, smoking, drinking excessive amounts of alcohol or taking certain medications – such as diuretics.
 A similar condition that's sometimes called "relative polycythaemia" can also occur as a result of dehydration.

 Apparent polycythaemia may improve if the underlying cause is identified and managed.
 Stopping smoking or reducing your alcohol intake, for example, may help.

 "Absolute polycythaemia" is where your body produces too many red blood cells.
 There are two main types:

-- primary polycythaemia – where there's a problem in the cells produced by the bone marrow that become red blood cells; the most common type is known as polycythaemia vera (PV)
+- primary polycythaemia – there's a problem in the cells produced by the bone marrow that become red blood cells; the most common type is known as polycythaemia vera (PV)

-- secondary polycythaemia – where too many red blood cells are produced as the result of an underlying condition
+- secondary polycythaemia – too many red blood cells are produced as the result of an underlying condition

 Both PV and secondary polycythaemia are described in more detail below.

 PV is a rare condition usually caused by a fault in the JAK2 gene, which causes the bone marrow cells to produce too many red blood cells.